Use your creativity to develop an original video that can be used in social media to illustrate the importance of working safely on the job.

-Video submissions must be accompanied by a fully completed official entry form to be considered a valid entry.
+Video submissions must be accompanied by a fully completed official entry form, any permissions received to use copyrighted music or materials and a transcript of all spoken text in the video to be considered a valid entry.

 The contest organizers are not responsible for entries which are delayed, lost, misdirected, incomplete, damaged or destroyed.
 Any entry that is tampered with, unreadable or mutilated will be disqualified.

 Contestants are solely responsible for ensuring the link to their video on Vimeo is a valid link that takes the contest organizers directly to their submission, the link remains valid for the duration of the contest and that the contest organizers can download the video from where the contestant has posted their video.
 The video also cannot be altered, or re-uploaded, after the contest closing date.
 Entries not meeting these criteria will be disqualified.

 Official contest entry forms must accompany each video.
 It is the sole responsibility of contestants to ensure their entry is received between Monday, September 1, 2014 and the contest closing date, Friday March 27, 2015 at 11:59 p.m., Eastern Daylight Saving Time.

 The contest organizers are not responsible for telephone, postal damage or delays, computer or network malfunction or error, whether technical or human in nature, communication disruption, or other forces beyond the reasonable control of the contest organizers.
 The contest organizers reserve the right to correct any typographical, printing, computer programming or operator errors.